Corporate Governance

 The Directors all ensure that their skills are kept up to date by the attendance of courses, briefings from professional advisors and reading relevant industry and professional publications.

 The Board is supported where necessary by its external professional advisers.
-The Board continually reviews the performance of third party advisers to ensure they are the most effective business partners for the Group.
+The Board continually reviews the performance of third-party advisers to ensure they are the most effective business partners for the Group.
 Our Auditors were last changed in July 2017.
-The Group’s audit was put out for tender during the year the result of which was to retain the existing auditors.
+The Group’s audit was put out for tender in August 2023 the result of which was to retain the existing auditors.
 Directors have access to advice and services of the Company Secretary and there is a procedure for all Directors, in furtherance of their duties, to take independent professional advice, if necessary, at the expense of the Group.

 The Company Secretary provides all new Directors with a comprehensive onboarding pack and on an ongoing basis Directors are provided with updates on key developments relating to the Company and legal and governance matters including advice from the Company’s nomad, lawyers and other advisors.